 >>> from pylab import * >>> from PSL import sciencelab >>> I=sciencelab.connect() >>> I.set_gain('CH1', 3) # set input CH1 to +/-4V range >>> I.set_sine1(1000) # generate 1kHz sine wave on output W1 >>> x,y = I.capture1('CH1', 1000, 10) # digitize CH1 1000 times, with 10 usec interval >>> plot(x,y) >>> show()The output of the program is here...
 Read More...

-One of the main target group, the PSLab is aimed at, is high-school science teachers and students, who may or may-not be familiar with the computer programming.
+PSLab is aimed at high-school science teachers and students, who may or may-not be familiar with the computer programming.
 For such users it is difficult to design or develop new experiments on their own.
 They may also find it difficult to fetch the data and plot required graphs, if a ready-made GUI is not available for that particular experiment.

 Mario is a German born technologist with more than a decade of experience in international ICT development, start ups and events organization.
-He is the founder of Lubuntu and one of the main organizers of FOSSASIA.
+He is the founder of Lubuntu and co-founded FOSSASIA.
+Mario is working on SUSI.AI following his interested in providing tools and Artificial Intelligence solutions for students, teachers, and scientists.

-Analytical chemist by training.
-Worked with analytical measurement equipment, mostly spectroscopy of different kinds.
-Currently, postdoc at the Swedish University of Agricultural Sciences in Sweden.
+Lorenz is an analytical chemist by training.
+He works on developing analytical measurement equipments, mostly spectroscopy of different kinds.
+He is a postdoc of the University of Agricultural Sciences in Sweden.